Back to National Guide

 • Clean-up on completion

 Melbourne's damper conditions mean mould and algae are more common on timber surfaces than in drier cities.
-A thorough clean is important before any coating, especially on south-facing fences and shaded deck areas.
+A thorough clean with a dedicated mould killer is standard practice before any coating, particularly on south-facing fences and shaded deck areas.
+Pressure washing alone does not kill mould spores: it just removes the visible growth, and the mould returns within weeks under the new coating.

 What Affects the Cost

 • Weather and drying.
-Timber must be dry before coating.
+Timber must be dry for 48–72 hours before coating.
 Melbourne's unpredictable rain means jobs can stall mid-process.
 Oil or stain applied to damp timber will not penetrate properly and can blister or peel within months.
+This weather dependency is why summer bookings fill fast.

 • Timber condition.
-Treated pine fencing is dominant in Melbourne's outer suburbs.
-It weathers to grey relatively quickly in Melbourne's damp climate.
-Weathered, grey timber needs sanding back to fresh wood before any coating will adhere.
+Treated pine fencing weathers to grey in Melbourne's damp climate within 1–2 years.
+Weathered timber needs sanding back to fresh wood at $15–$27/m2 before any coating will adhere properly.

 • Surface area.
 Melbourne's eastern suburbs tend to have larger rear yards with longer fence runs and bigger decks.
-More surface area means a higher total.
+A 25-metre boundary fence at 1.8m height is roughly 90 m2 of paintable surface (both sides).

 • Fence height and type.
 Standard 1.8m treated pine paling fences are the most common.
-Taller fences, merbau screen fences, or horizontal slat fences each have different painting characteristics and costs.
+Merbau screen fences and horizontal slat fences take different products and application methods.

 • Number of sides.
 Painting both sides of a fence roughly doubles the labour.
-If the other side faces a neighbour's property, access can be complicated.
+If the neighbour's side has overgrown garden beds, access adds further time.

 A small deck re-oil on a well-maintained merbau deck in Doncaster sits toward $500.
 A large treated pine deck strip-and-restain plus 25 metres of paling fence on both sides in Cranbourne pushes toward $2,850.